blog image what is apache tomcat

 Open Source

 Apache Tomcat is one of the top technologies in Java developers’ tech stacks—and for good reason.
-According to the 2023 Java Developer Productivity Report, 44% of Java developers use Apache Tomcat.
+According to the 2024 Java Developer Productivity Report, 36% of Java developers use Apache Tomcat as their application server.

-But why is Apache Tomcat still popular in 2024, and how does the technology stack up against Jetty, WebLogic, and Wildfly?
+But why is Apache Tomcat still popular in 2024, and how does the technology stack up against other application servers like Jetty, WebLogic, and Wildfly?
 In this blog, we give an overview of Apache Tomcat, including what it is, how it works, and why it continues to be a popular choice for Java users today.

 What Is Apache Tomcat?